 In general, a MIC does not pay income tax as long as it distributes its net income and any taxable capital gains to its shareholders within 90 days after each financial year end.
+Due to changes in the International Financial Reporting Standards, a MIC might be subject to pay income taxes in respect of its reserve for loan losses.
+The amount of this tax payable by us is expected to be negligible.
 When our net income and any taxable capital gains are distributed to you, tax on the net income component of that distribution is payable by you as if you had received interest income and the tax on the capital gain component is payable in accordance with the usual capital gains tax rules.